awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 Use one of the following commands and specify the instance affinity, tenancy, and host in the `Placement` request parameter:
 + [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) \(AWS CLI\)
 + [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) \(AWS Tools for Windows PowerShell\)

+## Understanding Auto\-Placement and Affinity<a name="dedicated-hosts-understanding"></a>

+Placement control for Dedicated Hosts happens on both the instance level and host level\.

+### Auto\-Placement<a name="dedicated-hosts-auto-placement"></a>

+Auto\-placement is configured at the host level\.
+It allows you to manage whether instances that you launch are launched onto a specific host, or onto any available host that has matching configurations\.

+When a Dedicated Host's auto\-placement is *disabled*, it only accepts *Host* tenancy instance launches that specify its unique host ID\.
+This is the default setting for new Dedicated Hosts\.

+When a Dedicated Host's auto\-placement is *enabled*, it accepts any untargeted instance launches that match its instance type configuration\.

+When launching an instance, you need to configure its tenancy\.
+Launching an instance onto a Dedicated Host without providing a specific `HostId`, enables it to launch on any Dedicated Host that has auto\-placement *enabled* and matches its instance type\.

+### Host Affinity<a name="dedicated-hosts-affinity"></a>

+Host Affinity is configured at the instance level\.
+It establishes a launch relationship between an instance and a Dedicated Host\.

+When affinity is set to `Host`, an instance launched onto a specific host always restarts on the same host if stopped\.
+This applies to both targeted and untargeted launches\.

+When affinity is set to `Off`, and you stop and restart the instance, it can be restarted on any available host\.
+However, it tries to launch back onto the last Dedicated Host on which it ran \(on a best\-effort basis\)\.

 ## Modifying Dedicated Host Auto\-Placement<a name="modify-host-auto-placement"></a>